ogghst/grownode/docs/boards.md

 # Boards

 Here you can find resources to make your own board starting from existing works.
+Code is in 'components\grownode\boards' folder

+##Blink

+This is just a test board.
+Scope is to have your development board LED blinking to show you've done a great job :)

 ##Easypot1